 Today we went to our friends’ daughter’s home in Wasilla.
 (Yes, that Wasilla.
 No, we did not see Levi, Bristol or Sarah.)
 You know the DEER XING signs in many states, depicting a leaping stag on his way to a party?
-Alaska has the same thing, but silhouetting a creature six feet high at the withers with antlers the size of dogs.
+Alaska has the same thing, but silhouetting a creature six feet high at the withers with antlers the size of large dogs.
 Once again, that was my job: keep an eye out.

 The interior of Alaska (this part, anyhow, and at this time) in winter looks forested, frosty, snowy, hazy and chilly.
 You know how some places don’t look as cold as they really are?
 Alaska looks even colder than it is, which is fairly cold.
 I think this is because so much of it is unoccupied that anyone could walk a mile off a main road, ill-prepared, and choose to freeze to death if one failed to take the climate seriously.
 Chances anyone would blunder across you are low.
 If no one knew where you had gone, it would not be needle and haystack but needle and hayfield.
 Snow tracks would be a factor–unless it snowed again.
 I alluded to Jack London in an earlier post.
 Come here, and you can see just what he meant about the darkness of the wild.
 In fact I’d recommend a winter pilgrimage for any truly serious London enthusiast.
 (You can hire dogsled rides.
 That’s one way mushers pay to keep up their dogs.)